When It’s Over Before It Starts & Other Life Lessons KDS: 004

 Maybe it’s having spent too many years in retail, who knows.

-Either way, I’m so very conscious of what I want to do and what I don’t want to do.Fortunately, the things I do want to do are my strengths and it's where I shine.
-It's where I'm most happy.Click To Tweet
+Either way, I’m so very conscious of what I want to do and what I don’t want to do.[click_to_tweet tweet=”Fortunately, the things I do want to do are my strengths and it’s where I shine.
+It’s where I’m most happy.” quote=”Fortunately, the things I do want to do are my strengths and it’s where I shine.
+It’s where I’m most happy.” theme=”style6″]

 Fortunately, the things I do want to do are my strengths and it’s where I shine.
 It’s where I’m most happy.